Relster27/Writeup/README.md

 # Hello there!
-CTF Writeups by Team Sea~
+CTF Writeups by Sea~

-We're university student based on Indonesia that play CTF for fun but we also like to learn about anything related to Computer Science.
+We are university students from Indonesia who play CTFs for fun, but we also enjoy learning about anything related to Computer Science.
+This repository archives CTF challenges that we find 'interesting' and worth saving.

 Feel free to reach us!\
 Our CTFtime : https://ctftime.org/team/361419